"Waveforms" at the Horizon: Spin- waves on Schwarzschild geometry

 Solutions of the confluent Heun equation are not known in analytic form, but can be systematically approximated in terms of hypergeometric functions order by order in a small-$x$ expansion \cite{Cipriani:2025ikx}, which corresponds to the $M\omega\to0$ limit.
 Here we briefly review this construction and refer to \cite{Cipriani:2025ikx} for further details.
 We give results in terms of the general confluent Heun parameters $m_i$, $\mathfrak{u}$, so that they can be easily adapted to more general backgrounds like Kerr.

 We first consider the so called \emph{exterior region}, where $M\ll r, \omega^{-1}$, which corresponds to small $x$ for generic $y$.
-There, a natural basis of solutions of \eqref{eq:TeukolskyHom} is given by (here and in the following $\alpha=\pm$)
+There, a natural basis of solutions of \eqref{eq:TeukolskyHom} is given by (here and in the following $\alpha=\pm$)\footnote{These two values of $\alpha$ label the two elements of the basis in the exterior (or, later, interior) region we are considering in this section.
+They should not be confused with the indices $\pm$ that appear in \eqref{eq:asymptoticsRinfM}, which instead refer to the asymptotic behaviors at infinity and at the horizon.}

 with